isomerpages/mlaw-corp/news/speeches/_posts/2023-11-06-post-Keynote Speech by 2M Edwin Tong SC at Medico Legal Society of Singapore Annual Dinner.md

 25. We all know that we have an ageing population in Singapore.
 Those above 65 years old today represent about 1 in 5 in our population.
 By 2030, it will become 1 in 4.
 It is not only a rising number, but a sharply rising number.
 So, we can understand that healthcare costs will go up.

 {:start="26"}
-26. But this survey was alarming for me, because the cause of the healthcare costs going up was not so much because of the ageing population, but because of the use of defensive medicine.
+26. But this survey was alarming for me because the cause of the healthcare costs going up was not so much because of the ageing population, but because of the use of defensive medicine.
 Wasted costs, wasted treatments, and unnecessary prescriptions.
 We cannot let that seep into our system – a system that is founded based on trust and understanding.

 {:start="27"}
 27. In Japan, out-of-pocket medical expenses for seniors have recently increased from 10% to 20-30%.
-Japan is a little bit of a window into our own future, because they are like Singapore – they also have an ageing demographic profile.
+Japan is a little bit of a window into our own future because they are like Singapore – they also have an ageing demographic profile.
 What they are experiencing today is what we might expect to see in 10, 20 years or so.

 {:start="28"}
 28. So, one way of dealing with this, is to develop a system that has trust as the fundamental foundation of that relationship.